devRMoreira/42_so_long/mapcheck.md

 1111111111111

 • You have to check if there’s a valid path in the map.
-• You must be able to parse any kind of map, as long as it respects the above rules.

 • Another example of a minimal .ber map:
 1111111111111111111111111111111111